lpdevs/long-haul/_posts/2017-03-15-installing-nodejs-and-npm-in-linux-from-binaries.md

   * Download Nodejs from main page, such as [node-v6.10.0-linux-x64.tar.xz](https://nodejs.org/dist/v6.10.0/node-v6.10.0-linux-x64.tar.xz)
   * Open cmd, then move to the folder contains nodejs.
 Assumming that folder is **Documents**
     ```
     cd Documents
     ```

   * Install nodejs binary package in **/usr/local**:
     ```
     tar -C /usr/local --strip-components 1 -xJf node-v6.10.0-linux-x64.tar.xz
     ```

   * Check with:
     ```
     node --version
     npm version
     ```

  Now, you have installed Nodejs in Linux (Ubuntu) from Standard Binary Packages.
-If you have some questions, feel free to ask me!
+If you have some questions, feel free to ask me! <br />LP Devs

- Sincere,
- Pham Van Lam